8:45 AMBible Study Over Breakfast in the Parish House

 Gather as early as 8:30 and share a continental breakfast.
-From 8:45 to 9:30, we will begin to discuss the lectionary readings for each Sunday.
-This Sunday, the primary readings are Psalm 16 and John 20:19-31.
+From 8:45 to 9:30, we will begin to discuss the lectionary readings for each Sunday and sometimes the daily lectionary readings for the previous week.
+The primary readings for this Sunday are Jonah 3:1-5, 10 and Mark 1:14-20.
+Child care is offered during the Bible study.

 Look into the hearts of the people of the United Church of Christ.